flaviocopes/vuehandbook/20-vuex/index.md

 ## Let's start

-In this example I'm starting from a Vue CLI application.
+In this example, I'm starting from a Vue CLI application.
 Vuex can be used also by directly loading it into a script tag, but since Vuex is more in tune with bigger applications, it's much more likely you will use it on a more structured application, like the ones you can start up quickly with the Vue CLI.

 The examples I use will be put CodeSandbox, which is a great service that has a Vue CLI sample ready to go at <https://codesandbox.io/s/vue>.
 I recommend using it to play around.